TiagoMA90/digital-nomads/README.md

 - Navigate to: "Create new app" add a unique name "digital-nomad" and select "Europe" region.
 Click "Create App"
 - Head over to "Settings" tab and apply the respective config VARs
 - Move to "Deploy" section and select "Github" method"
-- From here search for the repository name "digitals-nomads", from the GitHub account.
+- From here search for the repository name "digital-nomads", from the GitHub account.
 - Hit "Connect" and "Enable Automatic Deploys" to keep the the repository in parallel to Heroku.
 - Manually "Deploy Main Branch".
 - Upon successful deployment, retrieve the link for the mock terminal.
-- The live app can be found [here](digital-nomad.herokuapp.com).
+- The live app can be found [here](https://digital-nomad.herokuapp.com/).

 ## Languages & Frameworks
 - HTML (markup language)